-- Australia’s largest health funds, Medibank Private and Bupa, don’t pay benefits for purchases at many online stores, so any savings made could be smaller than you first calculate.
+It's also good to know that Australia's largest health funds, Medibank Private and Bupa, don't currently pay benefits for glasses bought through many online stores, so any savings made by shopping online could be smaller than you first thought.

 Do try this at home